ShawnMcCool/transaction-processing-example/README.md

 Instead, create individual "contexts" like TransactionProcessing in your applications.
 Define the models needed for those.
 Then create OTHER contexts to serve OTHER concerns.
 Do you need state from the TransactionProcessing?
 Listen to the events and construct local state from that.
 Does this seem wasteful?
 Maybe the code that you're writing is TransactionProcessing code then?
 Or... maybe you actually have a lot to benefit from the fact that these entirely different contexts communicate only over a defined event / interface contract and are now able to evolve independently of one another..

 > This solves the only REAL problem that we have.. the same real problem that we create over and over again.. systems that are so highly coupled that they become expensive or impossible to change.

+## Behaviors over Data

+Data is a part of behaviors, not the other way around.
+The primary feature of automated systems are behaviors.

+This model highlights concepts like 'requesting' and 'capturing'.
+It's NOT focused on manipulating database fields as a way to get things done.